ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-hybrid.md

 While the diagrams show a Direct Link Dedicated connection to the Enterprise Networks, this connection could be Direct Link Connection or a VPN depending on your requirements.

-The diagram below shows a scenario where SAP® own the transit gateway and when you request SAP to peer they issue a connection request to your VPC.
+The diagram below shows a scenario where SAP&reg; own the transit gateway and when you request SAP to peer, they issue a connection request to your VPC.

 ![Figure 2.
 The Enterprise hybrid high-level pattern with SAP TGW](../images/hybrid-enterprise-high-level-sap-tgw.svg "The Enterprise hybrid high-level pattern with SAP TGW"){: caption="The Enterprise hybrid high-level pattern with SAP TGW" caption-side="bottom"}